1031-Systems/1031_Delivery/docs/Help.md

 it to a new channel and use the Invert tool in the channel popup menu to invert it.
 Then the two servos will work in unison with each moving opposite of the other.

-Eventually, I would like to make phoneme-based tools available to truly assist in syncing voices to animatronic behavior.
-The tags are intended to be an early supporting capability for the implementation.
-However, it is not there yet.
+Some phoneme-based tools are available to truly assist in syncing voices to animatronic behavior.
+The main one is available via the Phonemes plugin on the plugins menu.
+It analyzes an audio file containing voice only and populates a control channel with knots for a particular type of motion such as jaw, lips, or cheeks.

 <a name="requirements">
 &nbsp;
 </a>

 ## Requirements

 Hauntimator uses PyQt and PythonQwt libraries for its graphical user elements.
+Use of the Phonemes plugin requires installation of pocketsphinx.

+I like to use rshell
+and generally install it with Hauntimator but it is not required.
+It or thonny may also be installed and used elsewhere for transferring files to and from the controller.
+Some such tool is required outside of Hauntimator to install the various software modules on the controller.

 <a name="bugs">
 &nbsp;